Clinical Trial Hopes to Reduce Stress and Improve Mood for People Living with Brain Tumors

 Patient outcomes research found that patients with brain tumors have many moderate to severe symptoms.
 Patients often report distress or anxiety, which can influence outcomes and the way they think and feel.

 In an effort to improve distress and anxiety experienced by people with brain tumors, Drs.
 King and Armstrong developed a clinical trial using virtual reality to target psychological symptoms.
 Virtual reality is a computer-generated experience of a place or environment that is not real but is immersive so that it feels real.
-People can use a headset that allows them to explore these virtual environments and provide them with an opportunity to escape their illness and experience more positive thoughts and emotions.
+People can use a headset that allows them to explore these virtual environments and provides them with an opportunity to escape their illness and experience more positive thoughts and emotions.
 “Virtual reality is meant to feel real and provide an escape for patients to go to a different place that is beautiful or relaxing,” shares Dr. King.

 The clinical trial will explore if virtual reality relaxation scenarios can help reduce stress and improve mood for adults with primary brain tumors.
 “Having a brain tumor can be very distressing and unpleasant.
 We hope this can provide an outlet for people to feel better and to teach them positive coping skills, such as how to slow down their breathing and heart rate,” says Dr. King.